harishvaitheeswar/codeRed/README.md

-# CAUTOMATED CROP MONITORING SYSTEM 🌾
+# AUTOMATED CROP MONITORING SYSTEM 🌾

 A automated watering system 💧 to irrigate plants 🌱 by tracking the water level in the soil and then watering the plants accordingly.